-And if you'd like to learn the complete framework - not just grip, but all about the paint and the different ways you have of using it - we'd love you to join us for our online foundation course:
+And if you'd like to learn the complete framework - not just the grip, but all about the paint and the different ways you have of using it - you might be interested in this online foundation course:

-- It's called Illuminate! - Step-by-step, you'll get super-confident about the key techniques. - It lasts 8 weeks and we run it twice a year.
+- It's called Illuminate - Step-by-step, you'll get super-confident about the key techniques. - It lasts 6 weeks and we run it a few times each year.

-You can register right here.
+You can join right here.